deco3500-2017/teamhighfive/Week 8 Stand Up/readme.md

 - Design a new questionnaire and post it to slack and other community place for larger range of users and data will be collect and analyse.
 - Do more research about existing solution to improve our project
 - Implement new prototype and update functionality
-- Start implement the promotional website
+- Do a large range of user testing for new functional prototype
-- Write a plan for promotional video
+- Write a plan for promotional video and website

 #### Group Contributions